GoosefleetEO/aa-structures/README.md

 ### Structure Notification

-- *Structure notifications are forwarded to a Discord channel as alerts (planned)*
+- Structure notifications are automatically forwarded to Discord channels as alerts
 - *Structure timers are added to aa-timers app (if installed) (planned)*

 ## Screenshots